lorikayman/RebisTheory/rebis_theory.md

 One another concept we found interesting, is the thematic element of petrification in the context of eldritch mythos, specifically, their predecessor, "The King in Yellow", mentioned in relation to Apocrea.
 In "The King in Yellow", the short story of "The Mask" had the element of petrification, wherein any object submerged into a mixture would turn too marble with a pink inner glow, and after a while returning back to its natural state:

 <BookCitation source="Robert Chambers - The King in Yellow, The Mask">
+  {#snippet markup()}

   He held the lily toward me, and I took it in my hand.
 It had turned to stone, to the purest marble.
 The marble was white as snow, but in its depths the veins of the lily were tinged with palest azure, and a faint flush lingered deep in its heart. ...
 But if you held it to the light the stone was beautifully veined with a faint blue, and from somewhere within came a rosy light like the tint which slumbers in an opal.

+  {/snippet}
 </BookCitation>

 This reminds us of the Cryptic Statuary, and potential reasons for its establishment.
 Herein we also should point out dark matter crystal burning, similar to the rays of light present in alchemized, as stated by Alec, marble:

 <BookCitation source="Robert Chambers - The King in Yellow, The Mask">
+  {#snippet markup()}

   "There is one thing I'm curious about," I said, "and that is where the ray of sunlight came from." ...
 "It looked like a sunbeam true enough," he said.
 "I don't know, it always comes when I immerse any living thing.
 Perhaps," he continued, smiling, "perhaps it is the vital spark of the creature escaping to the source from whence it came." ...
 I laughed too, and told him I was devoured by the desire for gold, and we had better talk of something else; so when Genevieve came in shortly after, we had turned our backs on alchemy.

+  {/snippet}
 </BookCitation>

 The reason we brought up this story here is the earlier idea of poisoned minds and cold heart as the depths' names of Silent Legion mission.